 You don’t have much choice when it comes to Thai whiskey.
 While Sang Som and Mekhong are quite popular brown liquors they are not quite whiskeys but rather rums: The primary ingredient of these two brands is molasses which makes them spiced rum.

 On the label of Sang Som it even says “Thai Rum” and it’s still being sold as “Thai Whiskey” in bars and clubs all over Thailand.
 Weird.
 I guess just because it sounds better.

-Whiskey is a product of distilling alcohol made from grains and that is exactly what Hong Thong and Blend 285 are (even if it still contains some molasses), Thailand’s most popular whiskeys and like most other brands being produced by Thailand’s largest beverage companies, ThaiBev.
+Whiskey is a product of distilling alcohol made from grains and that is exactly what Hong Thong and Blend 285 are (even if they still contain some molasses), Thailand’s most popular whiskeys and like most other brands being produced by Thailand’s largest beverage company, ThaiBev.

 Maybe it’s also because they’re slightly cheaper than Sang Som.
-350ml bottle for around 110 baht for Hong Thong compared to 140 baht for the same Sang Som bottle.
-But then Sang Som is a bit stronger (40%) compared to Hong Thong and Blend 285 (both 35%).
+It’s around 139 Baht for a 350ml bottle of Hong Thong compared to about the same price for a 300ml Sang Som bottle.
+But then Sang Som is a bit stronger (40%) compared to Hong Thong and Blend 285 (both 35% alcohol).

-I tried both Hong Thong and Sang Som drinking pure or just with some ice but it just doesn’t taste any good.
-After all you buy that kind of liquor because it’s cheap and if you mix it with ice and soda (how Thai people prefer it) than it’s pretty drinkable.
+I tried both Hong Thong and Sang Som drinking pure or just with some ice but it just doesn’t taste that good.
+After all you buy that kind of liquor because it’s cheap and if you mix it with ice and soda (how Thai people prefer it) then it’s pretty drinkable.

 Maybe that’s the main secret of Hong Thong or they add some special kind of rice so Thai guys like to drink it every other night.

 Imported Whiskey in Thailand